diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Exports and Transactionality
 Due to the parallel nature of the process, often an export is not an atomic operation.

-To solve this problem, Sqoop can export to a temporary staging table and then, at the end of the job—if the export has succeeded—move the staged data into the destination table in a single transaction.
+To solve this problem, `Sqoop can export to a temporary staging table and then, at the end of the job—if the export has succeeded—move the staged data into the destination table in a single transaction`.
 You can specify a staging table with the `--staging-table` option.
 The staging table must already exist and have the same schema as the destination.
 It must also be empty, unless the `--clear-staging-table` option is also supplied.
-Using a staging table is slower, since the data must be written twice: first to the staging table, then to the destination table.
-The export process also uses more space while it is running, since there are two copies of the data while the staged data is being copied to the destination.
+Using a staging table is `slower`, since the data must be written twice: first to the staging table, then to the destination table.
+The export process also uses `more space` while it is running, since there are two copies of the data while the staged data is being copied to the destination.

 #### Exports and SequenceFiles
 Sqoop can also export delimited text files that were not Hive tables.

-Sqoop can export records stored in SequenceFiles to an output table too, although some restrictions apply.
+`Sqoop can export records stored in SequenceFiles to an output table too`, although some restrictions apply.
 A SequenceFile cannot contain arbitrary record types.
 Sqoop’s export tool will read objects from SequenceFiles and send them directly to the OutputCollector, which passes the objects to the database export OutputFormat.
 To work with Sqoop, `the record must be stored in the “value” portion of the SequenceFile’s key-value pair format` and must subclass the `org.apache.sqoop.lib.SqoopRecord` abstract class (as is done by all classes generated by Sqoop).

 If you use the codegen tool (sqoop-codegen) to generate a SqoopRecord implementation for a record based on your export target table, you can write a MapReduce program that populates instances of this class and writes them to SequenceFiles. sqoop-export can then export these SequenceFiles to the table.

-You can suppress code generation and instead use an existing record class and JAR by providing the `--class-name` and `--jar-file` arguments to Sqoop.
+`You can suppress code generation and instead use an existing record class and JAR` by providing the `--class-name` and `--jar-file` arguments to Sqoop.
 Sqoop will use the specified class, loaded from the specified JAR, when exporting records.

 In the following example, we reimport the widgets table as SequenceFiles, and then export it back to the database in a different table:
 ```shell